 Most MDM systems can alert admins if a user attempts to jailbreak/root a smartphone or tablet.
 A rooted or jailbroken mobile device enables a user to perform functions -- admin access, downloading and installing apps from outside the app store, malware, among others -- that are not intended by the manufacturer or approved by IT and the organization.

 Sure, these aren't all necessarily that bad, but jailbreaking opens up risks to the corporate network that are best avoided by negating the ability for users to root their smartphones and tablets in the first place.

 PIN and passcode enforcement

-The option to remote wipe a smartphone or tablet is a lifesaver when it comes to devices that are no longer in possession of their rightful owner.
-This assures that anything on a smartphone or tablet is no longer accessible, as the value of data on a smartphone or tablet is worth a whole lot more than the value of the mobile hardware itself.
+The option to remote wipe a smartphone or tablet is a lifesaver when it comes to devices that are no longer in the possession of their rightful owner.
+This assures that anything on a smartphone or tablet is no longer accessible, as the value of data on a smartphone or tablet is worth a whole lot more than the mobile hardware itself.

 Operating system changes and apps

 With a simple MDM policy, an administrator can restrict what apps users can install and can limit the OS changes they can perform on a smartphone or tablet -- for example, by only allowing the installation of certain apps using a whitelist and making sure all cameras are turned off on supported smartphones.
 This reassures the organization that rogue apps that could infect its mobile devices, which can lead to data loss or worse, won't be installed.